When will Harriet Tubman be on the $20 bill? Family grows impatient - NewsBreak

 The idea to replace Andrew Jackson, who had owned slaves and caused the forced removal of Native Americans through the Indian Removal Act, came from an 11-year-old girl who wrote a letter to President Obama in 2014.

-The inclusion of Harriet Tubman on U.S. currency would honor the 100th anniversary of the 19th Amendment , which gave women the right to vote.What states are increasing their minimum wages in 2022?
+The inclusion of Harriet Tubman on U.S. currency would honor the 100th anniversary of the 19th Amendment , which gave women the right to vote.Black History Month – Black Lightning Cast Visits Ben’s Chili Bowl

 Congressman John Katko, R-N.Y., later introduced the Harriet Tubman Tribute Act of 2019 , which would require the Treasury Department to put Tubman on the $20 bill by 2020.
 The congressman stated, “We don’t have a woman of color, we don’t have any person of color on any U.S. currency.
 It should not even be an issue, in my mind.”